codeyoungstown/code-youngstown-slack-bot/README.md

 # Code Youngstown Bot

 This is the repo for [Code Youngstown's](https://codeyoungstown.com/) Slack bot.

+This repo's `master` branch is always synced to a Heroku instance that [@JoeDuncko](https://github.com/JoeDuncko) runs.

 The bot currently does the following:

 - Asks new members to introduce themselves in the `#intro` channel
 - Asks everyone what they are working on in the `#waywo` Slack channel every Thursday

+Have an issue with Code Youngstown bot?
+Report it!
+Or, better yet, fix it and make a pull request!

+Also, feel free to contribute new skills via Pull Requests!

+Need help getting started?
+Not sure if the skill you want to contribute will be appreciated?
+Ask in the `#github` channel in [Code Youngstown's Slack](http://slack.codeyoungstown.com/) and we'll help you out!

 # Botkit Starter Kit for Slack Bots